#pathtozerocarbon, #sustainability

 Vertical mass timber structure is primarily glulams, while floors and roofs (and sometimes exterior wall panels) are primarily Cross Laminated Timber (CLT) or Dowel-Laminated Timber (DLT), but other products such as Nail-Laminated Timber (NLT), Glue-laminated Timber (Glulam), and Mass Plywood Panels (MPP) are also used.

-Mass timber structure can be designed in many ways, including hybrid structures(that combine timber with concrete or steel) to get the best out of each material while reducing and storing embodied carbon.
+Mass timber structure have many design possibilities, including hybrid structures that combine timber with concrete or steel to get the best out of each material while reducing and storing embodied carbon.
 Currently most mass timber buildings include steel or concrete cores for earthquake and wind lateral support and many mass timber floors also use a concrete topping slab to provide leveling and acoustic deadening for the space below.

 Costing mass timber is also more complicated: timber columns and ceilings are often exposed, providing more volume and apparent height within each space compared to buildings with dropped ceilings to hide ductwork and other services.
 This can reduce the number of additional finishes a project needs (reducing embodied carbon in the process), but also requires designers to be cognizant of ductwork, plumbing, and electrical runs that are now visible.
 Most mass timber buildings also have different optimal column spacing and spans compared to steel and concrete, which requires early consideration by design teams.
 Thankfully, bay sizing tools can aid in initial design decisions.